| Cosmology: Dr. Ned Wright's colosmology tutorial: link

 observed power spectral (power versus spatial wavelength) of galaxies

 and CMB don't agree with HDM model.
-Therefore, only CDM model is favorable. |
+Therefore, only CDM model is favorable. | | | | Multi-resolution analysis (MRA) of

 computational cosmology. (from the colloquium talk by Prof. Long-Long Feng